This post may contain affiliate links. Please see our disclosure policy.

 Tips

-Make sure that the boiled sweet potatoes have come to room temperature prior to adding the ingredients to make the sweet potato pie filling.
-If the potatoes are hot, it'll cook the eggs and the filling will be lumpy.
+• Make sure that the roasted sweet potatoes have come to room temperature prior to adding the ingredients to make the sweet potato pie filling.
+If the potatoes are hot, it’ll cook the eggs and the filling will be lumpy.
 No good.

-Do not add your sweet potatoes to a food processor.
-They'll become gluey from overmixing!
-When you boil sweet potatoes, the starch in the potatoes swells.
-When you blend them after boiling, they'll release too much starch.
-You'll end up with a gummy filling as opposed to a smooth and creamy sweet potato pie.
+• Do not overmix your sweet potatoes if adding to a food processor.
+They’ll become gluey from overmixing!
+When you roast sweet potatoes, the starch in the potatoes swells.
+When you blend them, they’ll release too much starch.
+You’ll end up with a gummy filling as opposed to a smooth and creamy sweet potato pie.
+Mix until just smooth.

 How to make Black Folks Sweet Potato Pie